FiyinfoluwaAshamu/pdsnd_github/README.md

 July 20, 2021.

 ### Project Title
-Post Your US Bikesharing Work on Github
+Post the US Bikesharing Work on Github

 ### Description
 In this project, I simulated a realistic workflow to refactor my previous BikeShare project using Git.
 Here's an overview of my tasks for this project: